MChoc/Sensorthon/Workshop/3. Hardware Basics/3.2 Base Example/README.md

 ![Sensor-In-Breadboard](Sensor_In_Breadboard.jpg)

-5. Grabbing the jumper wire kit, in the pil of smaller wires, grab two wires of approx 1cm or less length and connect them as the table below:
+5. Grabbing the jumper wire kit, in the pile of smaller wires, grab two wires of approx 1cm or less length and connect them as the table below:

 **Jumper Wires on breadboard:**
 |Breadboard hole 1|Breadboard hole 2|